rackerlabs/design-system/_component_design/vertical-stepper.md

 Consider the following best practices when you construct a vertical stepper.

-- Ensure a stepper has a minimum of three of three steps and a maximum of five steps.
+- Ensure a stepper has a minimum of three steps and a maximum of five steps.
 - Name each step thematically based on the inputs contained within a step.
 For example, a step  with inputs such as **Username**, **First name**, and **Address** can be labeled **User Details**.
 Labeling steps thematically primes users for the type of information required to complete the step.
+- Present a confirmation modal when the user enters data that invalidates data entered in another step.

 {% endcolumn %}